nautobot/nautobot/docs/plugins/development.md

 ## REST API Endpoints

-Plugins can declare custom endpoints on NetBox's REST API.
+Plugins can declare custom endpoints on NetBox's REST API to retrieve or manipulate models or other data.
 These behave very similarly to views, except that instead of rendering arbitrary content using a template, data is returned in JSON format using a serializer.
 NetBox uses the [Django REST Framework](https://www.django-rest-framework.org/), which makes writing API serializers and views very simple.

 First, we'll create a serializer for our `Animal` model, in `api/serializers.py`: